Great Sci-Fi Novels 5. Jack Williamson’s ‘Darker than You Think’

 • The planet isn’t symmetrical (e.g., triaxial).
 In this case, capture into a non-tidally locked orbit would be possible even with low eccentricity.

-In a non-tidally locked orbit, there are disadvantages.
-For instance, the planet’s mantle would experience tidal heating, leading to more volcanic activity and a possible loss of a magnetic field.
-Protecting the atmosphere from the stellar wind is challenging without a strong magnetic field, like Mars.
+A non-tidally locked orbit has disadvantages.
+For example, the planet’s mantle would experience tidal heating, which leads to more volcanic activity and a possible loss of a magnetic field.
+Protecting the atmosphere from the stellar wind is challenging without a strong magnetic field.

-Proxima Centauri b’s atmosphere has two possible scenarios: either it lost hydrogen and retained oxygen and carbon dioxide, or it still has hydrogen and formed farther away from its star, which would have helped preserve its water.
+Proxima Centauri b’s atmosphere has two possible scenarios.
+It either lost hydrogen and retained oxygen and carbon dioxide, or it formed farther away from its star and still had hydrogen.
+This distance would have helped preserve its water.

-However, red dwarfs may not be suitable for supporting life due to various challenges and uncertainties.
+However, red dwarfs are not suitable for supporting life due to various challenges and uncertainties.

 Among others:

-• The stellar wind from Proxima Centauri is more substantial than the Sun’s and may remove parts of the planet’s atmosphere;
+• The stellar wind from Proxima Centauri is more significant than the Sun’s and may remove parts of the planet’s atmosphere;

 • If a planet is tidally locked to its star, the atmosphere can collapse on its night side;